-Students who choose this option are required to volunteer 50 hours during the semester as well as attend the SOCI 1101 class.
+A survey of the discipline of sociology.
+Topics include sociological theory, methods and selected substantive areas.
+Students who choose this option are required to volunteer 50 hours at a non-profit establishment during the semester as well as attend class.